madgik/schema2jsonld/README.md

 Now you have your service running.
 Open up a browser / postman / curl and point it to perform a simple `GET` to `http://localhost:8080/json-ld/openaire/publication@dedup_wf_001::b8cea2465152e2ae541f56593604d2fc`

 You will see the json-ld schema.org/Dataset markup for the publication exposed through OpenAIRE's portal `https://www.openaire.eu/search/publication?articleId=dedup_wf_001::b8cea2465152e2ae541f56593604d2fc`

+### Angular App

+There is also an angular app that displays tight coupling of an application that injects the json-ld document generation into its client side code.
+This is to demonstrate tighter coupling and provides a simple, proof of consept javascript implementation of the document parsing process.

+The app is build with angular-cli so just run ng-serve, open up your browser, click on the button and see the generated json-ld

 ## Profiles